theriverman/django-minio-backend/README.md

 ## Behaviour
 The following list summarises the key characteristics of **django-minio-backend**:
-  * STORAGES introduced in Django 5.1 enables configuring multiple storage backends with great customisation.
+  * The STORAGES setting introduced in Django 4.2 enables configuring multiple storage backends with great customisation.
-    * MEDIA and STATIC files must be configured separate and the latter must be named `staticfiles` explicitly.
+    * MEDIA and STATIC files must be configured separately and the latter must be named `staticfiles` explicitly.
     * STATIC files are stored in a single bucket managed via `MINIO_STATIC_FILES_BUCKET`.
     * STATIC files are **public** by default and must remain public to avoid certain Django admin errors.
     * The value of `MEDIA_URL` is ignored, but it must be defined otherwise Django will throw an error.
   * If you're serving static files with the default backend, add `STATIC_ROOT` outside `STORAGES` in your settings.
-  * Bucket existence is **not** checked on a save by default.
+  * A bucket's existence is **not** checked on a save by default.
     To enable this guard, set `MINIO_BUCKET_CHECK_ON_SAVE = True` in your `settings.py`.
-  * Bucket existences are **not** checked on Django start by default.
+  * Bucket existence is **not** checked on Django start by default.
     To enable this guard, set `MINIO_CONSISTENCY_CHECK_ON_START = True` in your `settings.py`.
   * Many configuration errors are validated through `AppConfig` but not every error can be captured there.
   * Files with the same name in the same bucket are **not** replaced on save by default.
-Django will store the newer file with an altered file name
+Django will store the newer file with an altered file name.
     To allow replacing existing files, pass the `replace_existing=True` kwarg to `MinioBackend`.
     For example:
     ```python
     image = models.ImageField(storage=storages.get_private_images_storage())
     ```
-  * Depending on your configuration, **django-minio-backend** may communicate over two kind of interfaces: internal and external.
+  * Depending on your configuration, **django-minio-backend** may communicate over two kinds of interfaces: internal and external.
     If your `settings.py` defines a different value for `MINIO_ENDPOINT` and `MINIO_EXTERNAL_ENDPOINT`, then the former will be used for internal communication between Django and MinIO, and the latter for generating URLs for users.
 This behaviour optimises the network communication.
-    See **Networking** below for a thorough explanation
+    See **Networking** below for a thorough explanation.
   * The uploaded object's content-type is guessed during save.
 If `mimetypes.guess_type` fails to determine the correct content-type, then it falls back to `application/octet-stream`.

 ## Networking and Docker